duncanbradley/thesis/introduction.md

 A testament to their ubiquity is the battery icon: a visualisation only a few pixels wide, that we carry everywhere we go.

+So they are a tool for representation, for helping us think.
+They facilitate cognition through efficient and clear external representations.

+Scaife and Rogers (1996) referred to graphics like data visualisations as ‘external representations’, and established the concept of ‘external cognition’, which concerns the influence of these graphics on cognitive processing.
+Key features of this concept include facilitating cognition through efficient and clear external representations (computational offloading; re-representation) and encouraging particular inferences through certain formats (graphical constraining).
+For further reference, who is citing Scaife and Rogers?

+Data representations are a broad field, but they all share in common an ability to capture information and convey it in an efficient way.
+They exploit our sensory capabilities, and cognitive heuristics.
+Other examples include sonficiation and physicalisation, though visualisation is the most common.

+Yet, there are so many different ways to represent this information, so the question is, how do we design them for maximum effectiveness?
+There are many ways to define effectiveness, depending on the purpose of the visualisation (analysis, communication, persuasion).
+But they all require understanding of the interaction between the chart and the viewer.
+However, this space is also crowded by other concerns, usually aesthetic preferences.
+Where relevant, we can use scientific research.